JadonBelair/bfc/README.md

 -t, --time: tells you how long the compiler took to generate the exe file from source. <br />
 -o, --output: allows you to specify the name of the output file <br />
--q, --quiet: prevents the compiler form generating any output to the console
+-q, --quiet: prevents the compiler from generating any output to the console